-A medium sized shrub, Phebalium woombye comes in three forms, a pink flowering variety and a white form.
+A medium sized shrub, Phebalium woombye reaching around 2 metres in height comes in three forms, a pink flowering variety and a white form.
 The third form is a prostrate form with larger flowers than most.

-For a plant that has been in cultivation for many years it is surprisingly difficult to find for sale.
-The flowers are star shaped with yellow stames, the foliage is a deep green, oblong in shape and aromatic when brushed against or rubbed.
+The flowers are small but do appear in clusters, star shaped 5 petals and with yellow stamens.
+The foliage is a deep green, oblong in shape and aromatic when brushed against or rubbed.

 This is a plant that is at its best in part shade, or light dappled shade.
 It does require a well drained soil and will benefit from a little mulch that will retain some moisture as well as a cool root run.